How to Watercolor Light and Shadow on a Magnificent Leaf

 Step 1: Examine the reference photo.

 Let’s study the reference photo first.
 The first thing you need to consider is the direction of the light source.
 In this photo, it is obvious.
-The contrast between light and shadow shows clearly.
+The contrast between light and shadow is shown clearly.
 The light, coming from the left, also cast shadows on the stems.
 Let’s capture those tiny shadows as well in our watercolor.

 Reference photo of a leaf with light and shadow.

 Colors look different against a dark or light background.
 I picked up the most prominent brown color on the right, shadow side.
 When you place that same color on the left side, it comes as a surprise how very dark it is.
 It does not look dark on the shadow side.
-This one of the reasons why it can be so confusing to paint shadows.
+This is one of the reasons why it can be so confusing to paint shadows.

 Color palette in the photo.